kekse1/count.php/README.md

 used by the `get_param()`.. both functions stayed: they internally use `secure()`, but the `secure_host()` additionally does a `strtolower()`.

-So here you gotta know which characters you can pass, while the maximum length is 224 characters (by default;
-look at the `COUNTER_STRING_LIMIT` constant), btw.
+So here you gotta know which characters you can pass.
+The maximum length is 224 characters (by default, look at the `KEKSE_LIMIT` constant), btw.

 * **`a-z`**
 * **`A-Z`**